runely/calendar-homey/README.md

 ## Changelog

+- 1.0.6
+    - Full day events need to have the offset removed (fixed throughout)
 - 1.0.5
     - Error handling when events are parsed
     - Make sure recurrence dates outside the limit will not be included